 If you see a few back-and-forth comments with signs of uncertainty or disagreement in the communication, followed by silence, it’s worth checking in to see how you can move the conversation forward.

-- If there are signs of disagreement or confusion in the discussion: It’s usually best to first check in with the Submitter.
-It’s their responsibility to get their work across the line, so they should be encouraged to bubble up disagreements or uncertainties as they arise.
-If there is a disagreement, get their read on it and offer advice to move it forward.
+If there are signs of disagreement or confusion in the discussion: Check in with the Submitter.
+If there is a disagreement, listen to their perspective and offer advice to move it forward.
 Depending on the situation, get the Reviewer’s read on it as well — ideally when everyone is together in a room or on a call.
 Make a decision, and ask anyone who disagrees to “disagree and commit” for the sake of the team’s progress.

-- To manage this pattern in the long-term, or if there are large spaces between comments and responses in the review: Set expectations or targets around Time to First Comment and Time to Resolve.
-(Both metrics can be found in GitPrime’s PR Resolution report.)
+If there are large spaces between comments and responses in the review: Set expectations or targets around Time to First Comment and Time to Resolve.
+(Both metrics can be found in Flow’s PR Resolution report.)
 It can also be helpful to communicate best practices around responding to colleagues in a timely manner.
-When it takes someone a day to respond to a comment, that can mean there’s a lot of time spent waiting on others, and the communication isn’t timely enough to be as effective as it could be.

-How to recognize it: The Hero typically dominates GitPrime’s Help Others metric, particularly in the form of late arriving check-ins.
+You’ll be able to note heroes with Flow’s Help Others metric, particularly in the form of late arriving check-ins.
 They’re also distinguishable in the review process, where they may be self-merging PRs (and typically right before the deadline), or they will show very low Receptiveness in the review process (meaning either others aren’t providing substantial feedback or the Hero isn’t incorporating it).

-- Rather than managing the “saves,” manage the code review process.
+Rather than managing the “saves,” manage the code review process.
 Ideally, team members are making small and frequent commits and requesting interim reviews for larger projects.
-If that’s not the case, consider working toward that goal first.
-Getting the Hero’s feedback early, even before the code is done, will help improve the problematic tendencies.

 Collaboration among teammates is to be expected, as it is a natural part of the development process.
 However, “Over-helping” can occur if one developer spends an unnatural amount of time helping another developer get their work across the line.